BlueScreenN/BlueScreennWorking/README.md

 # BlueScreennWorking

-Hey.
-This is only for development.
+These programs are for education only!